vuejs/docs/src/api/application.md

 ## app.config.globalProperties

 An object that can be used to register global properties that can be accessed on any component instance inside the application.
-This is a replacement of Vue 2's `Vue.prototype` which is no longer present in Vue 3.
-As with anything global, this should be used sparingly.

-If a global property conflicts with a component’s own property, the component's own property will have higher priority.

 - **Type**